theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 With the code above, we are able to retrieve our Monsters.

-But that will not be enought, the `$monsters` variable does not contain a list of monsters yet, for now it's just a resource, a file which has been fetched.
+But that will not be enough, the `$monsters` variable does not contain a list of monsters yet, for now it's just a resource, a file which has been fetched.
 The content of the response, in our case ~500 monsters trapped in an jsonified array is available at `.Content`.

 And in order to turn this json string into an array (or slice) Hugo understands, we'll use the `transform.Unmarshal` function, aliased `unmarshal`.
 This take any string, `json`, `yaml` or `toml` and turns it into "Hugo data".